Mónica Esmeralda León

-Mónica Esmeralda León is a Mexican film actress, producer and director.
-León is also the founder of Ave Fenix Pictures in Chicago and Los Angeles, and created La Raza filmmaking concept.
+Mónica Esmeralda León (Michoacán, July 20, 1991) is a Mexican film actress, producer and director.
+León is also the founder of Ave Fenix Pictures in Chicago and Los Angeles, and created the La Raza filmmaking concept.

 León is multilingual and speaks Spanish, English and Italian.

 Early life

 León was born in Michoacán, Mexico.
 She moved to Chicago at the age of 16, where she worked helping youth at risk.